maricard18/42-transcendence/transcendence.md

 #### Login 2FA
 - [ ] Empty fields show an error?
 - [ ] Anything different than numbers show an error?
+Try something like `abcohj`
 - [ ] Many chars show an error?
-Try something like `1000` numbers
+Try something like `1234567890987456321012345678909874563210`
+- [ ] Mixing valid chars and spaces show an error?
+Try something like `123 56`
 - [ ] Only spaces show an error?
 - [ ] Wrong codes show an error?
 - [ ] SQL injection show an error?
-Try something like `SELECT * FROM users`
+Try something like `OR '1' = '1'`
 - [ ] Script injection show an error?
 Try something like `<script>alert('XSS')</script>`
 - [ ] Is this data encrypted in request and response?